 4. Seeking medical help for hair loss

 Hereditary-pattern baldness is the most common cause of hair loss.
 In men, it is most commonly characterized by a receding hairline that forms a rough “M” shape.
 Although it is not a disease and is based on your genes, there are still treatments that your doctor can prescribe to you.
 One is Minoxidil, which is a topical solution that is applied to the scalp to stimulate hair follicles.
 Another is Finasteride, which is only intended for men and has proven effective in stopping male pattern baldness.
 While, there are other medicines, such as Rogaine.
-You don’t need a prescription, just follow directions on the box.
+You don’t need a prescription, just follow the directions on the box.